- 2021 Doctoral Convocation

 - Guest Attendees

-Because there will be processions up and down all the aisles, strollers will not be allowed in the downstairs auditorium.
+Because there will be processions up and down all the aisles, strollers will not be allowed in the downstairs auditorium of the Shepherd School's Alice Pratt Brown Hall.
 They may be parked in the foyer before entering or may be taken by elevator to the balcony seating area.

 - Webcast and Photography

-The Doctoral Convocation will be available to watch live here.
+The Doctoral Convocation is typically available to watch live.
+Visit commencement.rice.edu for details.
 The ceremony will also be professionally recorded.
 After commencement, the videographer will contact each graduate at their permanent address on file with the registrar with information about purchasing a recording of the ceremony.

 At the Doctoral Convocation, a photographer will take still photographs of each graduate being hooded and exiting the stage.
 After commencement, the photographer will contact each graduate at the address on file with the Registrar’s Office with information about how you may purchase photographs, if you wish to.

-A reception for students, families, faculty, and friends will immediately follow the ceremony in the foyer of Alice Pratt Brown Hall.
+In 2021 there will be no formal doctoral convocation.
+In a typical year, a reception for students, families, faculty, and friends will typically follows the convocation ceremony in the foyer of Alice Pratt Brown Hall.

 - Text Updates